Baby Heat Rash: Symptoms, Causes, and Treatments - Baby Chick

 Image via MDSaude.com

-Baby heat rash (also called miliaria, prickly heat, or sweat rash) is a skin condition that occurs when the eccrine glands and ducts in the skin that make and release sweat get blocked.1 This blockage leads to small, red bumps or blisters or a pink rash on the skin that can be itchy or painful.
-These symptoms commonly appear in areas where sweat accumulates, such as the groin, neck, arms, chest, and upper back.1,2 Heat rash rarely affects the baby’s face.1
+Baby heat rash (also called miliaria, prickly heat, or sweat rash) is a skin condition that occurs when the eccrine glands and their ducts, which make and release sweat, become blocked.1 This blockage can lead to small red bumps, blisters, or pink irritated skin that may feel itchy or uncomfortable.

-What Causes Baby Heat Rash?
+What Causes Heat Rash in Babies?

 When babies’ bodies heat up and sweat, their sweat ducts can get clogged.2 Babies have delicate skin and a less efficient sweating system than adults, making them more susceptible to conditions that cause sweating and overheating.3 Some common causes of baby heat rash include: